— Mooks throughout the franchise. It usually ends badly for them.

 Mobile Suit Gundam The Plot To Assassinate Gihren (2007-2010 manga): An unusual Gundam, in that it doesn't focus on massive battles between mobile suits, but is a detective story, following Leopold Fieseler, a detective with the Zeon Public Peace Department/Zeon Public Safety Department who is tasked with investigating various terrorist attacks against the Principality of Zeon during the One Year War.
 What he discovers is a plot to assassinate Ghiren Zabi by the anti-Zeon group, called Valkyrie (an obvious throw back to the name of the operation that almost killed Adolf Hitler).

 Mobile Suit Gundam: We're Federation Hooligans!!
-(2007 manga): This oddly named five volume manga follows a federation special unit in December 0079 called Nemesis.
-Is tied into the infamous critically panned Mobile Suit Gundam: Crossfire.
+(2007 manga): This oddly named five volume manga follows a Federation special aggressor unit in December 0079 called Nemesis.
+A rare comedy focused series in the U.C. era (think Kelly's Heroes instead of Saving Private Ryan), instead of soul searching teens, its shounen delinquent protagonists are hot headed, horny and juvenile when not in combat.
+The team survives a number of unique missions, ultimately leading to the recapture of California Base.
+It is tied into the infamous critically panned Mobile Suit Gundam: Crossfire.
 It had a sequel, called...

 Mobile Suit Gundam: Katana (2009 Graphic Novel): An adaptation of the arcade game Mobile Suit Gundam: Bonds of the Battlefield, the plot, set in 0084, follows Lt Col Ittou Tsurugi, the new captain of the Federation's special forces unit BGST (Barghest). operating about concurrent with Zeta Gundam.